Exact solutions for the wrinkle patterns of confined elastic shells

-Below, we give a general derivation of these rules, which successfully capture the wrinkle patterns of the hundreds of shells tested in experiment and simulation.
-In the experiment, polystyrene films ($E = 3.4$ GPa, $\nu=0.34$) of thickness $120 < t < 430$ nm are spin-coated on spherical and saddle-shaped glass substrates with principal radii of curvature $13 < R < 39$ mm.
-Cutouts of width $2.5 < W < 16$ mm are released to a flat air--water interface with surface tension $\gamma_{lv}=0.072$ N/m and gravitational stiffness $K=\rho g$.
-The experiments reside in the limit of weak tension $\gamma_{lv} R^2 \ll Y W^2$, moderately stiff substrate $K W^2 \gtrsim \gamma_{lv}$, and negligible bending stiffness $B K R^4 \ll Y^2 W^4$ where $Y = Et$ and $B = Et^3/12 (1-\nu^2)$ are the stretching and bending moduli.
-Being shallow yet much larger than the characteristic substrate-dominated wrinkle wavelength, $(B/K)^{1/4} \ll W \ll R$, the cutouts adopt a roughly planar shape and wrinkle as in Figs.~\ref{fig:setup}-\ref{fig:stable-lines}.
+These simple rules successfully capture wrinkle patterns across $111$ experiments and several hundred more simulations.
+In the experiment, polystyrene films (Young's modulus $E = 3.4$ GPa, Poisson's ratio $\nu=0.34$) of thickness $120 < t < 430$~nm are spin-coated on curved glass substrates.
+The spherical or saddle shape of the substrate imparts a finite rest curvature on the shell, with principal radii of curvature $R$ ranging from $13$ to $39$~mm.
+Cutouts of width $2.5 < W < 16$~mm are released onto a flat water bath with surface tension $\gamma_{lv}=0.072$~N/m and gravitational stiffness $K=\rho g$.
+The experiments reside in the limit of weak tension $\gamma_{lv} R^2 \ll Y W^2$, moderately stiff substrate $K W^2 \gtrsim \gamma_{lv}$, and small bending stiffness $B K R^4 \ll Y^2 W^4$ where $Y = Et$ and $B = Et^3/[12 (1-\nu^2)]$ are the stretching and bending moduli.
+Being shallow yet much larger than the characteristic substrate-dominated wrinkle wavelength, $(B/K)^{1/4} \ll W \ll R$, the cutouts adopt approximately planar shapes and wrinkle as they float on the water bath, as shown in Figs.~\ref{fig:setup}-\ref{fig:stable-lines}.